SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse: Methodology

 \subsection{Integration of SAMix into NC-based Methods}

 We note that mixed samples from SAMix are used only in $\mathcal{L}_{plas}$ and \textit{not} in $\mathcal{L}_{stab}$.
 On the first hand, mixed samples are designed to enhance plasticity for new tasks (smoother transitions between tasks).
 On the other hand, $\mathcal{L}_{stab}$ focuses on preserving old knowledge: when using relation-based distillation techniques, such as instance-wise or instance-prototype relationships, only the fixed prototypes and original samples should be used, not the mixed ones.
-This approach aligns with the work in \cite{beyer2022knowledgedistillationgoodteacher}, which suggests that a ``patient'' teacher is ideal for knowledge distillation, meaning mixed samples, and thus mixed class prototypes are unnecessary for distillation.
+This approach aligns with the work in \citep{beyer2022knowledgedistillationgoodteacher}, which suggests that a ``patient'' teacher is ideal for knowledge distillation, meaning mixed samples, and thus mixed class prototypes are unnecessary for distillation. \ta{Moreover, we empirically experimented with incorporating SAMix into the stability loss, but observed no performance improvement while incurring a noticeable increase in training time.
+Therefore, we exclude SAMix from $\mathcal{L}_{stab}$, resulting in a favorable trade-off between additional training time and performance gains, as discussed in Sec.~\ref{sec:extra-time-samix}.}

 SAMix is designed to complement any NC-based method that relies on fixed prototypes.
-In this work, we investigate SAMix with two prominent NC-based plastic losses: dot-regression (DR) \cite{yang_induce_nc_2022} and the recent focal neural collapse contrastive (FNC$^2$) \cite{anh_wacv_2025} which are respectively defined in Eq. (\ref{eq:dr-loss}) and Eq. (\ref{eq:fnc2-loss}): {
+In this work, we investigate SAMix with two prominent NC-based plastic losses: dot-regression (DR) \citep{yang_induce_nc_2022} and the recent focal neural collapse contrastive (FNC$^2$) \citep{anh_wacv_2025} which are respectively defined in Eq. (\ref{eq:dr-loss}) and Eq. (\ref{eq:fnc2-loss}):